Time-Varying Optimization of Networked Systems with Human Preferences: Problem Statement

-Let $U_{m,n}: \mathbb{R} \rightarrow \mathbb{R}$ be a convex function representing the cost of a user $n \in \calN_m$ associate with the $m$th device\footnote{Note that we consider inputs $x_m \in \bbR$ for a system for simplicity of exposition and to simplify notation; the technical arguments of the paper readily extend to functions $\bx \mapsto U_{m,n}(\bx)$ with $\bx \in \bbR^n$.
-We also note that the problem formulation and solution approach proposed in this paper can be naturally extended to the case where the number of users interacting with a device changes over time.}; this function can capture a sense of dissatisfaction, discomfort, or simply preferences depending on the specific application (a few examples will be provided shortly).
+Let $U_{m,n}: \mathbb{R} \rightarrow \mathbb{R}$ be a convex function representing the cost of a user $n \in \calN_m$ associate with the $m$th device\footnote{ We note that the problem formulation and solution approach proposed in this paper can be naturally extended to the case where the number of users interacting with a device changes over time.}; this function can capture a sense of dissatisfaction, discomfort, or simply preferences depending on the specific application (a few examples will be provided shortly).
 The goal is then to compute the sequence of inputs that solves the following time-varying optimization problem~\cite{popkov2005gradient, SimonettoGlobalsip2014,fazlyab2016self} associated with the network:

 where $\{\calX_m^t\}_{m=1}^M$ are time-varying convex and compact sets for the inputs, and $C^t_i: \bbR^M \rightarrow \bbR$ is a time-varying function parameterized by $\bw^t$.
 In particular,~\eqref{eq:P0_c1} models operational constraints associated with the network output $\by^t$.
 The main goal of~\eqref{eq:P0} is to generate a sequence of inputs that minimizes the cost of the users, while respecting pertinent network constraints.
 To this end, this paper focuses on addressing the following four main challenges related to~\eqref{eq:P0}: